 - All documentation must be current (students must be reevaluated every three years).
-Documentation must be on file with the appropriate middle or upper school office. - Each evaluation must contain a DSM IV (Diagnostic Statistical Manual) diagnosis and specific recommendations for accommodations such as testing environment and additional time allowed.
+Documentation must be on file with the student's permanent record. - Each evaluation must contain a DSM IV (Diagnostic Statistical Manual) diagnosis and specific recommendations for accommodations such as testing environment and additional time allowed.